MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/apple-specific-requirements.md

 ## Including the required libraries and header files

+### Headers

-You'll need to include the following header files from the [PlayFab Party distribution repository] (https://github.com/PlayFab/PlayFabParty/releases).
+* You'll need to include the following header files from the [PlayFab Party distribution repository] (https://github.com/PlayFab/PlayFabParty/releases).

-LIB Files

-1. Party.a
-2. libcrypto.a
-3. libssl.a
+### Frameworks

+* You'll need to link your application against the following frameworks that are also found inside the PlayFab Party distribution packages.
+    * iOS: PlayFabParty
+    * macOS: PlayFabPartyMac

 > [!NOTE]
 > The SSL libs are built from [Open SSL version XXX](https://github.com/openssl/openssl/tree/OpenSSL_1_1_1-stable).
 Use an OpenSSL version that is XXX or higher